• Contact Us

 Our Solution Series Libraries are developed around a specific parenting challenge.
 Each Series includes a collection of hand-picked, easily digestible (15 min+/-) videos which unlock a key piece of the parenting puzzle.
 Read our summary of this Series below then click on each lesson to access the class description, video, handouts, and information about our Expert(s).

 Peace At Home’s principles are built on decades of research focused on parent-child relationships and positive outcomes for kids.
+Give your children and yourself the gift of Peace At Home.

-1. Be Your Child’s Calm Center
+1. Being Your Child’s Calm Center

-2. Understand Yourself
+2. Understanding Yourself

-3. Focus on Connection and Curiosity
+3. Focusing on Connection and Curiosity

-4. Teach and Model Kindness and Compassion
+4. Teaching and Modeling Kindness and Compassion

-Put those big ideas into action with these 5 essential strategies to help your family thrive:
+Build on that foundation with these 5 essential strategies to help your family thrive:

 1. Create Rules, Routines, Rhythms and Rituals with Your Family